hazadus/gh-commitmsg/README.md

 Based on [gh-standup](https://github.com/sgoedecke/gh-standup) by Sean Goedecke.

-A GitHub CLI extension that generates AI-powered commit messages using staged git changes from current repository.
+A GitHub CLI extension that generates AI-powered [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) messages using staged git changes from current repository.
 It uses free [GitHub Models](https://docs.github.com/en/github-models) for inference, so you don't need to do any token setup - your existing GitHub CLI token will do fine!

+If you find this utility useful, check my another tool – [gh-repomon](https://github.com/hazadus/gh-repomon).

 ## Installation